Internal analysis · Zions Bancorporation

 Strengths

-• Deep enterprise maturity; proven in large banks
+• Enterprise mature, proven at large banks

 Watch-outs